joshgerdes/jekyll-uno/_drafts/create-custom-roles-for-microsoft-azure.md

     Get-AzProviderOperation -Name Microsoft.Compute/*

-This displays a list of all providers within the Microsoft.Compute namespace, such as (but definitely not limited too):
+This displays a list of all providers within the Microsoft.Compute namespace, such as (but definitely not limited to):

-1. VirtualMachines
+1. Virtual machines
 2. Virtual Machine Scale Sets
 3. Locations
 4. Disks